-The best open source alternative to Amical is Meetily.
+The best open source alternative to Amical is Handy.
 If that doesn't suit you, we've compiled a ranked list of other open source Amical alternatives to help you find a suitable replacement.
-Other interesting open source alternatives to Amical are: Minutes and Prismical.
+Other interesting open source alternatives to Amical are: Meetily, VoiceInk, OpenWispr, and Minutes.

-Amical alternatives are mainly AI Personal Assistants but may also be Note-Taking Tools.
+Amical alternatives are mainly AI Personal Assistants but may also be Voice Dictation Tools or Note-Taking Tools.
 Browse these if you want a narrower list of alternatives or looking for a specific functionality of Amical.

 Records, transcribes, and summarizes meetings entirely on your device using local AI.
 No bots, no cloud uploads, GDPR and HIPAA compliant by design.